zhangchi0104/msa2020-ml-project/README.md

 hence linear regression models might not be approiate for this problem.
 Identifying parkinsons is a classification problem.
 So using SVM might be a good choice, I will also give logstic regression a go as it  also works for classification problem.

+## Step X Potential Applications

+This model does only one simple thing -- **Predict parkinsons**.
+It sounds a bit boring.
+However from the dataset, we noticed that  voice data is used to predict parkinsons.
+That means any smart devices that can collect and process voice could use this model to predict whether the user has parkinsons or not.

+For example, If the model determines the wearer has high probability to get parkinsons.
+It can warn the wearer and his/her emergency contacts.
+Even can contact for medical support.

+Such device can be very small. such as smart watch or wrist band, wireless earbuds and hearing aid devices.
+I believe in the near future, Because of 5G and IoT, These devices will be empowered by these new techs and can be more accurate.
+For example, smart devices that have less computing power can send data to the cloud server to do the prediction as the server has a constantly envolving model,

+## TODO List
+	- [] use a larger dataset
+	- [] tone the SVM model